Close CRM Review in 2025: Features, Pricing, Pros & Cons

 Pros and cons of Close CRM

-✗ Limited customization in lower tiers: Basic customization options are restricted at the Base and Startup levels.
+Limited customization in lower tiers: Basic customization options are restricted at the Solo and Essentials levels.

-✗ Limited customer success resources at lower tiers: Premium support options like screen sharing and dedicated customer success managers are only available at Enterprise level or with 6+ users.
+Limited customer success resources at lower tiers: Premium support options like screen sharing and dedicated customer success managers are only available with the Premium Support package, starting at $750/month.

 👉 Want to check alternatives to Close CRM?
 Read more: